27 Nov 2019, 4:00PM

 This funding opportunity supports the delivery of cultural and creative transnational cooperation projects across any art form for a maximum duration of four years.

-Two categories are available under this funding strand:
+Two categories are available under this annual funding strand:

 Category 1: Small Cooperation Projects